alyssaw90/event-site/README.md

 `grunt build` and `grunt build:dev` will both compile your front end files, but `build:dev` does not minify the code, which is helpful for debugging, but should not be used in production.

-##How does it work?
+##Building with Grunt?

+The `Gruntfile.js` in the root of the project contains the grunt tasks.
 When you run a Grunt build task, the JavaScript files are compiled into the `build.min.js` file and the .less files are compiled into the `custom.build.min.css` file.
 You can create as many css/less files within the `/css/less` folder as you want and as long as they have a `.less` extension they will compiled into the `custom.build.min.css file`.

 In the same way, any `.js` files within the `app` folder will be compiled into the `build.min.js` and any files that are required or imported in will be included, but AngularJS directive, controller, or factory files must be added to the `app/components/client.js` list of required files with a path relative to the `app/components/` folder.